 Many systems can be effectively described by stochastic population models.
 These systems are composed of a set of n entities interacting together and the resulting stochastic process can be seen as a continuous-time Markov chain with a finite state space.
-Many numerical techniques exist to study the behavior of Markov chains, to solve stochastic optimal control problems [89] or to perform model-checking [46].
+Many numerical techniques exist to study the behavior of Markov chains, to solve stochastic optimal control problems [86] or to perform model-checking [45].
 These techniques, however, are limited in their applicability, as they suffer from the curse of dimensionality: the state-space grows exponentially with n.

 This results in the need for approximation techniques.
 Mean field analysis offers a viable, and often very accurate, solution for large n.
 The basic idea of the mean field approximation is to count the number of entities that are in a given state.
 Hence, the fluctuations due to stochasticity become negligible as the number of entities grows.
 For large n, the system becomes essentially deterministic.
-This approximation has been originally developed in statistical mechanics for vary large systems composed of more than $10^{20}$ particles (called entities here).
+This approximation has been originally developed in statistical mechanics for vary large systems composed of more than 10^{20} particles (called entities here).
 More recently, it has been claimed that, under some conditions, this approximation can be successfully used for stochastic systems composed of a few tens of entities.
-The claim is supported by various convergence results [68], [78], [103], and has been successfully applied in various domains: wireless networks [50], computer-based systems [71], [84], [98], epidemic or rumour propagation [60], [76] and bike-sharing systems [64].
-It is also used to develop distributed control strategies [102], [83] or to construct approximate solutions of stochastic model checking problems [52], [53], [54].
+The claim is supported by various convergence results [67], [76], [99], and has been successfully applied in various domains: wireless networks [49], computer-based systems [70], [81], [94], epidemic or rumour propagation [59], [74] and bike-sharing systems [63].
+It is also used to develop distributed control strategies [98], [80] or to construct approximate solutions of stochastic model checking problems [51], [52], [53].

 Within the POLARIS project, we will continue developing both the theory behind these approximation techniques and their applications.
 Typically, these techniques require a homogeneous population of objects where the dynamics of the entities depend only on their state (the state space of each object must not scale with n the number of objects) but neither on their identity nor on their spatial location.
-Continuing our work in [68], we would like to be able to handle heterogeneous or uncertain dynamics.
-Typical applications are caching mechanisms [71] or bike-sharing systems [65].
-A second point of interest is the use of mean field or large deviation asymptotics to compute the time between two regimes [92] or to reach an equilibrium state.
+Continuing our work in [67], we would like to be able to handle heterogeneous or uncertain dynamics.
+Typical applications are caching mechanisms [70] or bike-sharing systems [64].
+A second point of interest is the use of mean field or large deviation asymptotics to compute the time between two regimes [89] or to reach an equilibrium state.
 Last, mean-field methods are mostly descriptive and are used to analyse the performance of a given system.
 We wish to extend their use to solve optimal control problems.
-In particular, we would like to implement numerical algorithms that use the framework that we developed in [69] to build distributed control algorithms [70].
+In particular, we would like to implement numerical algorithms that use the framework that we developed in [68] to build distributed control algorithms [61] and optimal pricing mechanisms [69].